What’s the difference between SEM, SEO, PPC, Remarketing, Display and SEA

 Have you ever visited a site only to see its ads on a completely different website that has nothing to do with its products?
 That’s retargeting ads in action.

-The cost of retargeting ads can vary and depends on how much you want to spend on this kind of marketing.
-It is recommended that you spend between 10% and 40% of your marketing budget on a retargeting campaign.
+The cost of retargeting ads can vary.
+It depends on how much you want to spend on this kind of marketing.
+The recommendation is that you spend between 10% and 40% of your marketing budget on a retargeting campaign.

 Now that you know the different terms and why they’re important, it’s time to start planning the best strategies for your business.
-B2B marketing seems like a daunting mountain to climb, but with the right people at your side, you can tap into the many benefits of well-planned strategies.
+B2B marketing seems like a daunting mountain to climb.
+However, with the right people at your side, you can tap into the many benefits of well-planned strategies.

 GoingClear’s world-class team of marketers, developers, strategists, and designers are experts when it comes to all things SEO and can help you grow your online business and website.
 Call us today for a free consultation.